cyclist-grid/cyclist-grid/README.md

 ## Layout

-Raster's grid approach is to expose Sass variables that can then be used to position elements.
-For example, to specify an element that spans two columns in Sass:
+Raster's grid approach is to expose Sass variables and functions for positioning elements.
+In most cases, the `columns-width` and `units-width` functions should be used when specifying widths (and horizontal padding and margins).
+These functions return the width for an integer count multiplier *while accounting for the gutter space spanned between the specified division size*.
+For example, to specify an element that spans two columns and is indented two units:

 	#sidebar {
+		margin-left: units-width(2);
-		width: 2 * $column-width;
+		width: columns-width(2);
 	}

-To override variables, simply set them before importing `raster.scss`:

-	$num-column-units: 4;
-	@import "[path to raster]/dist/raster";
+### Grid Functions

+These functions are designed to specify the widths of elements that to be laid out on the grid.

+* `@function columns-width($num-columns)`: Returns a width equal to the number of columns, while adding space for gutters between columns.
+* `@function units-width($num-units)`: Returns a width equal to the number of units, while adding space for gutters between units.

 ### Grid Variables

-The variables that intended to be used to position elements:
+While in most cases, it's preferable to use the grid functions to horizontally space elements, it can be useful in some cases to access the widths from the backing Sass variables directly:

 * `$gutter-width`: The width of the gutter between columns.
 * `$unit-width`: The width of the smallest vertical division, the column is made of up multiples of this.
 * `$column-width`: The width of the smallest *usable* vertical division.

-All of these variables can be overridden.
+Any of these variables can be overridden.

 ### Calculation Variables